mezhanglei/react-easy-formcore/README.md

 # Version changelog
  - Version 1.x:
    - labelWidth and labelAlign have been changed to labelStyle, allowing you to customize your own label label-related styles
-   - inline changed to layout, with three layout types.
+   - inline changed to labelAlign, with three labelAlign types.
    - Changes to the form char rule in forms: where the path contained an array of items, for example `a.b.0`, this has now been changed to `a.b[0]`.
    - Enhanced the ability to bind `Form.Item` and `Form.List` form fields in both directions, recursively to internally wrapped controls
  - 0.3.8 Initial release